sogermain/hipay-docs/platform-hipay-enterprise/omnichannel/omnichannel.md

 For using the HiPay Enterprise SDK for iOS in your application to process transactions on a mPOS, please read [its documentation](/doc/hipay-enterprise-sdk-ios/).

+The mPOS does not manage receipt printing.
+This receipt is present in the notification (upon the Authorization).

 ### Transaction lifecycle

 When the transaction is initialized on the payment terminal, you may display a waiting screen on your application, indicating that the customer must pay on the terminal.